massdriver-cloud/docs/docs/bundles/09-walkthrough.md

 mass bundle build
 ```

-If you check your src directory, you should now have 2 generated files.
+If you check your src directory, you should now have 2 generated files:
 * `_connections_variables.tf.json`
 * `_params_variables.tf.json`